postcss/postcss/README.md

 [Rework] was a first CSS postprocessors framework.
 PostCSS is very similar to it.

-But Rework has no high level API and doesn't preserve formatting and indentations while transforming your CSS.
+But Rework has no high level API and doesn’t preserve formatting and indentations while transforming your CSS.
 Thus it can’t be used to implement text editor plugins.

 Unlike it PostCSS preserves all spaces and code formatting.
-If you don't change rule, output will be byte‑to‑byte equal.
+If you don’t change rule, output will be byte‑to‑byte equal.

 [Rework]: https://github.com/visionmedia/rework